A living archive, place for poems that breathe, bruise, stutter, and bloom.

 Living Beyond the Mental Battles We Fight – February 2026

-In January, we began by slowing down.
+February’s edition of Poetry Korna, Living Beyond the Mental Battles We Fight, continues the movement we began in January.
+We started by slowing down.
 By choosing ourselves on purpose.
 By listening inward.
-February continues that movement, turning toward what we find when we sit with ourselves long enough to notice the quiet struggles beneath the surface.
+This month turns toward what we find when we sit with ourselves long enough to notice the quiet struggles beneath the surface.

 “Living beyond the mental battles we fight” is not about defeating ourselves.
 It is about understanding.
 It is about learning to respond to our thoughts with patience rather than panic.
 About growth that happens in small, steady ways.
 About choosing healing not as a destination, but as a practice.